neverthesameagain/neverthesameagain/README.md

 - Constantly imagining and hustling

-- I am currently learning NLP, working on LLMs and have been doing sentiment analysis lately
+- I am currently practising NLP, working on LLMs and have been doing sentiment analysis lately

 -  I am currently working on a Behaviour Simulation Challenge using NLP by Adobe.